sfigg/commercialization-public/design/compatibility/1709/device-network-lan.md

 <th>Applies to</th>
 <td>
 <p>Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) x64</p>
-<p>Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) x86</p>
-<p>Windows 10 Mobile ARM</p>
-<p>Windows 10 Mobile x86</p>
 <p>Windows Server 2016 x64</p>
 </td></tr></table>

 **Description**

 This requirement only applies to Ethernet devices that implement the Network Direct Kernel Mode Interface (NDKPI) Specification.
 Devices that implement Network Direct Kernel Mode Interface (NDKPI) (a.k.a., Kernel-mode RDMA) must comply with the Network Direct Kernel Mode Interface (NDKPI) Specification.
 Version 2.0 has been the current specification since July 2014.
 Submissions complying with Version 1.2 of the NDKPI Specification will be accepted until December 31, 2016, but will be unable to work with the hyper-converged scenarios in Windows Server 2016.
 Effective January 1, 2017, only NDKPI version 2.0 compliant devices will be accepted.
-Submissions for the Microsoft Azure Stack (MAS) AQ LOGO not AQ must support NDKPI Version 2.0.
+Submissions for the Microsoft SDDC Premium or Azure Stack AQ LOGO not AQ must support NDKPI Version 2.0.

 NDKPI version 2.0 describes three modes of operation: